‘Humiliation, disrespect, deceit’: Taoiseach apologises for CervicalCheck controversy

 But People Before Profit TD Brid Smith said this apology would sit better if the State ceased the challenge to the case made by terminally ill woman Ruth Morrissey and to re-open the audit for other women.

-Ms Smith said she supported the programme but “will not take lectures or mansplaining from Minsters or officials” about the system.
+Ms Smith said she supported the programme but “will not take lectures or mansplaining from Ministers or officials” about the system.

 And she condemned the outsourcing of tests to other countries and demanded they should be repatriated, a call which was echoed by Sinn Féin leader Mary Lou McDonald who warned some of the lessons of the controversy had still not been learned.
 She said words “are hollow without the actions to back them up” including repatriation of screening.